Johann Lauffer: Governor of Curaçao

 To prevent attacks by the British navy, Lauffer ordered the construction of Fort Republiek (now: Fort Oranje Nassau) on Curaçao and Fort Zoutman on Aruba.
 Even though Curaçao was aligned with France, he tried to keep troops off the islands, and focused on commercial interests.

 In 1800, French troops from Guadeloupe landed on Curaçao in order to prevent a possible attack of the British.
 Lauffer managed to contact the Americans and British, and informed them that he was prepared to surrender the islands under the same terms as Suriname.
 On 21 September 1800, the Americans landed, and most of the French troops fled.
 On 17 October, Lauffer officially surrendered to British rule.
 He resigned on 23 October, however, Lord Hugh Seymour refused to accept his resignation, and persuaded him to stay on as governor.

 The islands were returned to the Netherlands by the Peace of Amiens.
 On 13 January 1803, Lauffer was succeeded by Abraham de Veer, and was ordered to return to the Netherlands.
 On 12 November 1805, after a court-martial, he was acquitted and honourably discharged, and given a passport for him and his slave Johannes Theodorus.

+Later life

 Lauffer returned to Curaçao, and stayed out of politics for the rest of his life.
 In 1799, he had bought the Bleinheim plantation.
-He would focus on international trade, and the Amsterdam and New York Stock Exchange, and would become one of the biggest mortgage holders in Curaçao.
+From then on he focused on international trade, the Amsterdam and New York stock exchanges, and became one of the biggest mortgage holders in Curaçao.
 Lauffer died on 24 December 1833 at his estate of Bleinheim, at the age of 81.